-Inpatient Sample database showed that AAs undergoing major surgical oncological procedures were more likely to experience postoperative complications (specifically vascular, wound, gastrointestinal and infectious), in-hospital mortality, homologous blood transfusions and prolonged hospital stay.
-However, AA and Hispanic patients undergoing RC experienced no disparities relative to Caucasian patients in terms of in-hospital mortality or overall postoperative complications.
-There are two other studies based on the American College of Surgeons National Surgical Quality Improvement Program database that were specifically designed to characterize postoperative complications.
-The first study demonstrated that AAs had greater odds of experiencing prolonged length of stay after 10 of the 16 urologic procedures studied including RC.
-Although AAs had greater odds of postoperative renal complications and Hispanics had a greater odds of blood transfusion compared to Caucasians, both groups showed no difference in overall complications after RC.
 Interestingly, there was no disparity across Caucasian, AA, and Hispanic patients in odds of 30-day mortality after any surgery.
-The second study found no significant differences in complication rates between AA and Caucasian patients for any Clavien grade after RC.
+11 The second study found no significant differences in complication rates between AA and Caucasian patients for any Clavien grade after RC.
 Furthermore, after controlling for a higher comorbidity burden among AA patients, AA race was again not independently associated with 30-day postoperative complications for RC.
-The results of these studies showed that although AA patients were more likely to experience postoperative complications after different urologic and non-urologic surgeries, there is no difference between AAs and Hispanics compared to Caucasians in terms of early complications and mortality after RC.
+The results of these studies showed that although AA patients were more likely to experience postoperative complications after different urological and non-urological surgeries, there is no difference between AAs and Hispanics compared to Caucasians in terms of early complications and mortality after RC.
 However, there is no available data on Asian patients.
 Our study showed that 90-day perioperative complications and readmission rates were higher in minorities compared to Caucasians.
-Hispanics had the highest 90-day postoperative complication rate followed by Asians.
+Hispanics had the highest 90-day postoperative complication rate, followed by Asians.
 The transfusion rate was also higher in minorities compared to Caucasians.
 Among complication subgroups, only bleeding was significantly higher in Hispanic patients.
-It is noteworthy that the reported postoperative complications are mostly belonging to pre enhanced recovery after surgery (ERAS) era in our institusion and are captured retrospectively.
-Finally, 90-day mortality rate was the same between the 4 racial groups.
+It is noteworthy that the reported postoperative complications are mostly belonging to the pre-enhanced recovery after surgery (ERAS) era in our institusion and are captured retrospectively.
+Finally, 90-day mortality rate was the same between the four racial groups.